kaybinwang/nav.nvim/README.md

 Please refer to `:help nav` for more documentation on the commands.

 ## Configuration
-By default, `:Nav` stores your shortcuts in `~/.config/nav`.
+By default, `Nav` stores your shortcuts in `~/.config/nav`.
 However, you can set your own custom directory by setting the `NAV_PATH` environment variable.
 For example,

 ```bash
 export NAV_PATH=/path/to/shortcuts